L-mid/min-snr/docs/experiments/e1/e1_results.md

   - FIDs extremely similar.
   - No surprises: deterministic replica

-Might want to consider some overall later improvements (model underfits sevearly), but for testing purposes this is fine and expected.
+Might want to consider some overall later improvements (model underfits sevearly is my guess), but for testing purposes this is fine and expected.